Types of Operating Systems

 Most of the computers having only one CPU.
 However, there is a tread towards Multi-Processor systems, such systems have more than one processor in close communication, sharing the computer bus, the clock, and some times the memory and peripheral devices, these systems are referred as “Tightly Coupled Systems“.
 This system consisting of more than one processor and it is a tightly coupled that is called a parallel system.
 In Parallel Systems, several processors executing their jobs parallel.
 There are several reasons for buildings such systems.

-Distributed Systems : In Distributed Systems, the processors can’t share the memory and clock, processor has its own local memory.
-The processor communicate with one another through various communication lines.
-Such as high speed buses, these systems are usually referred to as “Loosely coupled Systems“.
+In Distributed Systems, the processors can’t share the memory and clock, the processor has its local memory.
+The processor communicates with one another through various communication lines.
+Such as high-speed buses, these systems are usually referred to as “Loosely Coupled Systems“.